alphagov/paas-team-manual/source/accounts/account_lifecycle.html.md

 3. After upgrading the org, send a confirmation message using the Zendesk macro `Upgrade request > Confirm`

-4. CC the Product Manager on the Zendesk ticket, so they can proceed with payment and support onboarding.
+4. CC the Delivery Manager on the Zendesk ticket, so they can proceed with payment and support onboarding.

 ### How to upgrade an org
 To upgrade an org from a trial to paid, alter the orgs quota using the CF CLI.